 If your business is making the shift to a new bank, be sure to first choose a bank who can provide a relationship that meets your needs.
 Once you’ve established your new banking partner, reach out to ADM to open an AMMA™ account.
 Then your business can access the benefits of Marketplace Banking™ almost immediately.
 Then let our fintech do the rest.

 What is Marketplace Banking™?

 Marketplace Banking™ is a concept developed by ADM using our proprietary financial technology.
-It means you have access to a network consisting of hundreds of community banks that can provide your business with extended FDIC protection and the most competitive return available, with a single deposit.
+It means you have access to a network consisting of hundreds of community banks that can provide your business with extended FDIC / NCUA protection and the most competitive return available, with a single deposit.

 Earn more, risk less® with ADM.